-For tenure-track faculty the promotion and tenure process can feel like one of the most daunting of your career.
-Your work will be submitted for scrutiny by your colleagues, external reviewers, and senior academic administrators.
-As you prepare to move through the process at UBC, though, you can be confident that we work hard to ensure that it is fair and thorough, with numerous checks and balances to protect your rights.
+The promotion and tenure process can feel like one of the most daunting times of your career.
+However, as you prepare to submit your dossier for review by your colleagues, external referees and senior academic administrators, you can be confident that the Faculty Association is there to ensure a fair and thorough process.

-Once your materials have been submitted your file will be sent to your department’s P&T committee for consideration.
-Should any concerns arise which may jeopardize a positive vote you will be informed in writing and given an opportunity to respond before the committee casts its vote.
+Should any concerns arise during deliberations on your file, you will be informed in writing and given an opportunity to respond before the Committee casts its vote.
 You will also be provided with redacted or summarized copies of the external referee letter (See Article 5.06 of Part 4: Conditions of Appointment for Faculty.)
 If you would like assistance in drafting your response, please contact the Faculty Association.

-As you prepare your dossier it is strongly recommended to seek the guidance of both senior faculty in your unit and others who have recently been through the process.
+In preparing a dossier it is strongly recommended that you seek the guidance of both senior faculty in your Unit and from others who have recently been through the process.

-You can and should update your CV throughout the process if new relevant information (i.e. publications, conference presentations, grants) is available.
-New accomplishments, publications, etc. can be added until your file goes to the President.
+CVs should be continuously updated throughout the process with new relevant information (i.e. publications, conference presentations, grants).
+Information can be added right up until the file goes to the President.

-Normally the Faculty Association does not intervene formally until after the President’s decision has been made.
-If, however, you have concerns about fairness or transparency in the process, or if you need help replying to and concerns that have been raised in letters from the Head or the Dean, please do not hesitate to call us.
+Normally, the Faculty Association does not intervene formally until after the President’s decision has been made.
+If, however, there are any concerns about fairness or transparency in the process, or if you need help addressing concerns that have been raised in letters from the Head or the Dean, please contact the Faculty Association for assistance.